Anthony Stewart (footballer): Return to Wycombe

 On 26 June 2015, having been released by Crewe at the end of the 2014–15 season, Stewart rejoined Wycombe Wanderers on a two-year deal.
 On 13 July 2020, Stewart scored the first goal for Wycombe Wanderers as they won the EFL League One playoff final against Oxford United at Wembley Stadium.

 Aberdeen

 On 22 June 2022, Stewart signed a pre-contract with Scottish Premiership club Aberdeen on a two-year deal.
 On 8 July 2022, Aberdeen manager Jim Goodwin announced that Stewart would serve as the club's captain, taking over from Joe Lewis, with teammate Ross McCrorie serving as vice captain.

 In January 2023 he joined League One club Milton Keynes Dons until the end of the season.
 He made his first appearance for the club against former team Wycombe Wanderers.

 He was released by Aberdeen upon the expiry of his contract at the end of the 2023–24 season.

 Ebbsfleet United

 On 30 September 2024, Stewart signed for National League club Ebbsfleet United.

 Kettering Town

 On 30 September 2025, Stewart joined Southern League Premier Division Central club Kettering Town.

 Peterborough Sports

 On 1 November 2025, Stewart joined National League North club Peterborough Sports.

+Bedford Town

+On 8 August 2026, Stewart returned to the National League North following Peterborough Sports' relegation the previous season, joining Bedford Town on a one-year deal.

+International career

+Stewart made his debut for the Turks and Caicos Islands national football team on 23 September 2026 against Montserrat.